 Envoy integrates with Google Drive, making it simple to save signed NDAs and easily share them with your team.
 Once the integration is enabled, a PDF of each signed legal document will be automatically uploaded to the folder of your choice.

 Note: If you have multiple visitor types, legal documents for all visitor types will file to the same folder.

 Enabling the Envoy + Google Drive integration

-Note: Files will be stored in your Google Drive, so you it is not necessary to hold a higher administrator position.
+Note: Files will be stored in your Google Drive, so it is not necessary to hold a higher administrator position.
 If multiple people on your team need access to your signed legal documents, you can adjust the sharing settings the folder where they’re stored.
 However, you may consider authenticating with an admin G Suite account to prevent the need to re-enable the integration should the original authenticator leave your company, as the NDA folder is tied to the initial authenticator’s personal Google Drive unless re-enabled.

 - Go to Integrations > All integrations.

 - Under File sharing, find Google Drive.
 Click “Install.”

 - If prompted, log in to your Google account.